 round trip):

-Heart-starting views over the very sheer edge of the south rim of Yosemite Valley,
+Heart-starting views over the very sheer edge of the south rim of

 with only the most basic of guardrails to hold you up.
 After you've